mikolalysenko/l1-path-finder/README.md

 ==============
 An implementation of Clarkson's algorithm for finding the shortest path in a grid.

-Some notes about this implementation:
+### Notes and references

+* The algorithm implemented in this module is based on the following result by Clarkson et al:

+K. Clarkson, S. Kapoor, P. Vaidya.
+(1987) "[Rectilinear shortest paths through polygonal obstacles in O(n(log(n)²) time]" SoCG 87

+* This data structure is asymptotically faster than naive grid based algorithms like Jump Point Search or simple A*/Dijkstra based searches.
 * All memory is preallocated.
 At run time, searches trigger no garbage collection or other memory allocations.
-* This data structure is asymptotically faster than naive grid based algorithms like Jump Point Search or simple A*/Dijkstra based searches.
 * The heap data structure used in this implementation is a pairing heap based on the following paper:

 G. Navarro, R. Paredes.
 (2010) "[On sorting, heaps, and minimum spanning trees](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.218.3241)" Algorithmica

-* The algorithm implemented in this module is based on the following result by Clarkson et al:

-K. Clarkson, S. Kapoor, P. Vaidya.
-(1987) "[Rectilinear shortest paths through polygonal obstacles in O(n(log(n)²) time]" SoCG 87
+* Box stabbing queries are implemented using an auxiliary r-tree data structure (provided via [rbush](https://github.com/mourner/rbush)).
+* Rectangle decomposition is done using the package [rectangle-decomposition](https://github.com/mikolalysenko/rectangle-decomposition), which implements the following algorithm:

+Jr. W. Lipski, E. Lodi, F. Luccio, C. Mugnai, L. Pagli.
+(1979) "[On two-dimensional data organization II](http://www.researchgate.net/publication/266755653_On_two-dimensional_data_organization._II)".
+Fundamenta Informaticae

+* For more information on A* searching, check out [Amit Patel's pages](http://theory.stanford.edu/~amitp/GameProgramming/)

+# Benchmarks

+**WORK IN PROGRESS** Check back soon

 # Example